 Article 7 – Investigation and hearings

-2. The complainant and the person complained against are offered the opportunity to put their cases to the Complaints Coordinator.
-To ensure the impartiality of the reporting, the hearing will be attended/read by one other member of staff of Simavi (in principle the office manager).
+- The complainant and the person complained against are offered the opportunity to put their cases to the Complaints Coordinator.
+To ensure the impartiality of the reporting, the hearing will be attended/read by the assistant of the relevant department.

 Article 8 – Adjudication

 The Chief Executive shall study the findings of the investigation and the report to make a judgment.
 If the complaint concerns the conduct of the Chief Executive, the judgment will be made by the Chairman together with the Secretary or the Treasurer of the Board of Trustees of Simavi.
 If the complaint concerns the conduct of a Board member, the judgment will be formed by the other members of the Board of Trustees.

 - The Complaints Coordinator will provide the complainant with a written and explanatory judgment based on the findings of the investigation, including the possible consequences thereof.
 The report of the hearings, as described in Article 7, will be attached to the judgment.
 A copy will be forwarded to the person complained about; copies of the judgment may also be sent to his/her superior and others involved in the investigation.